 Preheat the oven to 375 degrees F.

 In a large skillet, heat the olive oil over medium high heat.
 Sauté the white parts of the scallions until they start to soften, about 2 minutes.
-Add the spinach, cooking for 2 minutes until it wilts.
-Stir into the sweet potato flesh along with the salsa, salt and pepper.
+Add the spinach and cook for a couple minutes until the leaves wilt.
+Stir in the sweet potato flesh along with the salsa, salt and pepper.

 Turn over the potato halves and spoon in the sweet potato mixture.
-Sprinkle on black beans and cheese.
-Melt the cheese in the oven, about 5 minutes.
-Top with green scallions, cilantro and salsa before serving.
+Sprinkle on the black beans and cheese.
+Melt the cheese in the oven, about 5-7 minutes.
+Top with green scallions and cilantro before serving.